 The state CIO and governor can register an unlimited number of second-level .gov domains, such as:

 State courts and legislatures

-State courts and legislatures request authorization from their state CIO or governor and follow the state’s internet policy, in addition to .gov domain Registration Federal Policy.
+State courts and legislatures can request authorization from their CIO or highest-ranking executive.

 Utility, transportation, and regional authorities

 Authorities such as a water district are instruments of the state and may use the .gov domain once approved by the State CIO, who will ensure they are operated by the state.
 Utilities and regional authorities that provide services such as water and sanitation which are not operated by the state and are state employed personnel are not eligible for a domain.